 In a Google Webmaster Hangout on Friday, Google’s John Mueller said that their algorithms might interpret a sudden rush of new links as being against the Webmaster Guidelines.
 In response, Google may take action, such as ignoring the links or penalizing the site manually.

 “If I started link building and built 200 links in two days and then build zero links for two years, will Google see this is blackhat and penalize me?”

 I’ve summarized the main points of the response below:

 Building no links for two years is NOT Black Hat.
 As such, it won’t be penalized.

-It’s not necessarily the number of links that you are building, but that Google may see that those links are being built “in a way that would not align with our Webmaster Guidelines.”
+It’s not necessarily the number of links you are building, but that Google may see that those links are being made “in a way that would not align with our Webmaster Guidelines.”

 If those links are unnatural, Google’s algorithms may ignore them, and you may receive a manual penalty from the webspam team.

 Mueller clarifies that it is “not so much the number of links in the time that you’re talking about.
 It’s really just the type of links that you’re building or the type of link building that you’re doing.”

 In summary, Mueller indicated that Google could tell whether you drop links randomly on sites, buy them, exchange links, or use a weird link network.
 It’s not about “the number in the period of time; it’s really the type of activity.”